 - What academic/professional goals would the program help you to achieve following graduation?

 - How does the doctoral program at Temple fit your individual interests, needs and future goals?
 Be certain to identify the faculty member whose research best matches your own interests.

 Standardized Test Scores:

-GRE: Submit scores from the general test taken no more than 5 years prior to application.
+GRE: Not required, but scores from the general test taken no more than 5 years prior to application may be submitted.